 In recent years, both the UK and Ireland have implemented incentives to make it more favourable to buy and own electric cars.

-# Old entry

-In recent years, both the UK and Ireland have implemented incentives to make it more favourable to buy and own electric cars.
 Below, we have have given a brief outline to each of these incentives.

-Plug-in grant: you can get a discount of 35% up to a maximum of £1,500 on the purchase price of brand new low-emission vehicles.
-In order to qualify, the recommended retail price (RRP) of the vehicle must be less than £32,000, including VAT and delivery fees.
-The grant is provided to the dealership or manufacturer, and will be included in the vehicle's price.
-To find out more visit the UK government website here.
+Plug-in grant: you can get a discount of up to 35% off of the purchase price of a brand new low-emissions plug-in taxi, motorcycle, van, truck or wheelchair accessible vehicle.
+The grant is provided to the dealership or manufacturer, so will be included in the vehicles price.
+Savings vary based on which category of vehicle you buy.
+To check your eligibility and find out how much you could save, visit the UK government website here.

 Vehicle tax exemption: if you own an all-electric vehicle, powered purely by a battery, it will be exempt from paying both first year and standard rate annual vehicle tax (also known as the Vehicle Excise Duty (VED) or "road tax").
 Find out more here.